School education programmes

 - 45 tonnes of carbon expected to be removed from the atmosphere after 50 years.
 (These measures were based on Trees That Count's carbon calculator.)

 "Tamariki at Central Kid Tairua Kindergarten just love the deliveries of rakau (trees) from Te Whangai Trust.
 They get so excited to see the little plants and manaaki the delivery people with excitement and interest.
 Tamariki lovingly water the rakau (pictured) and grow their knowledge of how to take care of the living world.
+We have a Paper4Trees paper bin in the space where tamariki create mahi toi (artwork) and they are so competent and confident with transferring their paper waste into the paper for trees recycling bin.
+We have the kaikōhau (aspiration) of teaching environmental practices in the early years which will stay with our tamariki through their lifetimes.
+Ngā mihi mahana TCDC, we appreciate your commitment to Te Taiao!"

-Click here to learn more about Zero Waste Education.
+See more about Zero Waste Education